-- 183. With the 10 person attendance limit churches were closed from March 13, 2020 through June 15th when a Phase 1 60% capacity limit was allowed.
-On May 18th 30% attendance was allowed but only if Plaintiff allowed the Governor to dictate and formulate his religious rituals. - 184.
-For Plaintiff, through June 15th, there were 14 Sunday mornings and 14 Sunday evenings when assembly and worship of God was forbidden, making a total of 28 worship services denied, including Easter.
-Good Friday service also was forbidden, making a total of 29 times Rev. Landow was denied the freedom and right to worship God in a group as his faith requires.
+- 173. With the 10 person attendance limit churches were closed from March 13, 2020 through June 15th when a Phase 1 60% capacity limit was allowed.
+On May 18th 30% attendance was allowed but only if Plaintiff allowed the Governor to dictate and formulate his religious rituals. - 174.
+For Plaintiff, through June 15th, this was 14 Sundays and 14 Wednesdays when assembly and worship of God was forbidden, and two services a week were closed, making a total of 28 worship services denied, including

+Easter a very sacred day of the year.
+Good Friday service also was forbidden, making a total of 29 times Pastor Hines was denied the freedom and right to worship God in a group as his faith requires.

-- 185. These 29 occasions also denied him 29 times the freedom to speak, teach, and preach to his congregation, to sing in praise of God with his congregation, to assemble with the elderly and unsaved in his church sanctuary, to celebrate the Lord's Supper regularly, as well as scheduling baptisms. - 186.
-At all these times from March 13, 2020, until at least June 15, 2020, Plaintiff Rev. Landow was forced by Governor Carney to agonize over whether following the Governor's mandates was requiring him to sin by violating his conscience under the threat of arrest and criminal law prosecution.
-In the words of James 4: 17 (KJV), "Therefore to him that knoweth to do good, and doeth it not, to him it is sin."
-Consequently, Plaintiff endured tyranny and suffered great emotional distress, anxiety, and suffering. - 187.
-As a direct and proximate result of the actions of the Defendant, as detailed herein, Plaintiff has suffered nominal damages of one dollar, as well as garden variety compensatory damages for his great emotional distress, anxiety, and suffering while he and his congregation were ordered by the State to commit grievous sin and disobey God in numerous ways on pain of imprisonment.
+175. These 29 occasions also denied him 29 times the freedom to speak, teach and preach to his congregation, to sing in praise of God with his congregation, to assemble with the elderly and unsaved in his church sanctuary, to celebrate the Lord's Supper regularly, as well as scheduling infant dedications or adult baptisms.

+176. At all these times Plaintiff was required to sin and violate his conscience under penalty of law from March 13, 2020 until at least June 15, 2020 when 60% occupancy was permitted, and he had his conscience traumatized under the threat of arrest and criminal law prosecution.
+In the words of James 4: 17 KJV, "Therefore to him that knoweth to do good, and doeth it not, to him it is sin."
+Plaintiff endured tyranny and suffered great emotional distress, anxiety and suffering.

+177. As a direct and proximate result of the actions of the Defendant, as detailed herein, Plaintiff has suffered nominal damages of one dollar, as well as garden variety compensatory damages for his great emotional distress, anxiety and suffering while he and his congregation were ordered by the State to commit grievous sin and disobey God in numerous ways on pain of imprisonment.